1. What is the travel rule?

 This applies to all withdrawals, regardless of the amount.

-10. Does travel rule apply to all Cake DeFi users?
+10. Does the Travel Rule apply to all Cake DeFi users?

-Yes, the Travel Rule implementation will apply to all Cake DeFi users, regardless of their residency.
+Yes, the Travel Rule implementation will apply to all Cake DeFi users, regardless of their jurisdictions.

 No, you do not have to report anything to the government.